Our Drinking Horns

 All of our horns are inspected by the Ministry of Primary Industries on arrival in New Zealand.

-The horns come in different sizes and being natural products there is a wide range of shapes and liquid capacity within each size range.
+The horns come in different sizes and being natural products there is a wide range of shapes, colouration and liquid capacity within each size range.
+The photos accompanying each product listing is indicative of the horns or tankards of that type.

 As a general rule: